-Call for Proposals for 2015-2016 Dresher Center Fellowships:
+Call for Proposals for 2016-2017 Dresher Center Fellowships:

-Due February 15, 2015: Summer Faculty Research Fellowships (Summer 2015)
+Due February 15, 2016: Summer Faculty Research Fellowships (Summer 2016)

-Fall Residential Graduate Student Fellow
+Fall 2015 Residential Graduate Student Fellows

 Ph.D.
 Candidate, Language, Literacy, and Culture

-Spring Residential Faculty Research Fellows
+Spring 2016 Residential Faculty Research Fellows

 Project: Radical Roots: Civic Engagement, Public History, and a Tradition of Social Justice Activism

 Most histories of public culture suggest gathering, protecting, and interpreting the past has been a conservative project, designed to restrain social change.
 Yet most public historians believe that historical methods can empower disenfranchised communities and address pressing social issues.
 In 2013, I convened a collaborative research project to study this trend.
 Our initial work identified historical examples and contemporary case studies that can shed new light on public historians’ work as advocates and activists.
 I am both leader and contributor in this project.
 My research identified previously overlooked roots for community-based public history education that will establish a deeper history of civic engagement in teaching.
 As a faculty fellow, I will complete my research.
 I will also shepherd the project toward completion, working with the various authors to prepare for a 2017 scholarly symposium.
 I will also serve as project editor.
 Our digital volume will appear in 2018.

 Project: A Documentary Script Adaptation of Amazing Adventures of Robert Carlton Brown